Uniform Narrow Excitonic Spectrum in Large-Area Suspended WSe2 Monolayers

 Suspended TMD MLs offer a conceptually attractive route to achieving spatially uniform excitonic response by eliminating substrate-induced disorder and dielectric screening.
 In principle, removing the supporting substrate should promote homogeneous optical properties across extended areas.
 In practice, however, suspended devices, both with and without gate control, have primarily relied on polymer transfer over etched holes or trenches \cite{morell2016high, hernandez2022strain, kumar2024strain, onodera2024drytransfer, kumar2025strain, wu2025modulation}.
 Such approaches can introduce contamination and interfacial residues that broaden excitonic resonances and hinder systematic investigations of exciton uniformity in suspended membranes.

 To address these limitations, we focus on a transfer-free gold-assisted exfoliation (GAE) approach to fabricate suspended WSe$_{2}$ MLs directly onto pre-patterned Au contact electrodes in a gate-tunable device geometry.
-GAE was first applied as a one-step polymer-free method to realize centimeter-scale MLs on gold surfaces, by exploiting the strong interaction between bulk TMDs and a freshly prepared smooth Au or other metallic surfaces \cite{velicky2018mechanism, huang2020universal, ziewer2025strain, han2025hybridization}.
-GAE has also been applied to directly exfoliate suspended MLs on trenches or cavities \cite{huang2022efficient, geilen2025situ}, while only limited cryogenic photoluminescence (PL) studies have been reported \cite{wang2022intensive}, leaving the low-temperature optical quality of GAE-fabricated suspended MLs largely unexplored.
+GAE was first introduced as a one-step polymer-free method to realize large-area MLs on gold surfaces, exploiting the strong interaction between bulk TMDs and freshly prepared smooth Au films \cite{magda2015exfoliation, desai2016gold, velicky2018mechanism, huang2020universal, ziewer2025strain}.
+Subsequent studies extended this approach to other metallic films \cite{fu2022one, sun2022exfoliation, grubivsic2023situ, han2025hybridization}.
+GAE has also been applied to directly exfoliate suspended MLs on trenches or cavities \cite{rodriguez2022activation, huang2022efficient, geilen2025situ}; however, exciton properties in suspended regions have been primarily evaluated via PL measurements, where both room-temperature \cite{huang2022efficient} and low-temperature \cite{wang2022intensive} studies report only broad linewidths on the order of tens of meV.
+Such measurements are not sufficient for a quantitative assessment of local disorder and potential fluctuations.
+Moreover, previous implementations do not incorporate electrostatic control, which is essential to separate different excitonic complexes and remove ambiguities arising from spectral overlap.

-Here we investigate the spatial uniformity in excitonic emission in gate-tunable suspended WSe$_2$ MLs enabled by a direct and transfer-free GAE technique.
+Here we investigate the spatial uniformity of excitonic emission in gate-tunable suspended WSe$_2$ MLs at cryogenic temperature, enabled by a direct and transfer-free GAE technique.
 We employ GAE to avoid the common contamination pathways associated with conventional transfer techniques, while remaining compatible with electrostatic gating.
-Using cryogenic spatially resolved PL, exciton uniformity is quantified through statistical analysis of exciton energies and linewidths.
-We assess the reproducibility of these quantities across extended suspended regions and across spatially separated regions extending over millimeter-scale distances, as well as the influence of electrostatic gating on the excitonic spectra in a spatially uniform system.
+Using cryogenic, spatially resolved PL, exciton uniformity is quantified through statistical analysis of exciton energies and linewidths.
+We assess the reproducibility of these quantities across extended suspended regions and across spatially separated areas extending over millimeter-scale distances, as well as the influence of electrostatic gating on the excitonic spectra in a spatially uniform system.
 The suspended MLs span holes and long trenches extending up to $\sim$80 $\mu$m and exhibit neutral-exciton linewidths of $\sim$4.5 meV, comparable to the narrow linewidths reported for high-quality hBN-encapsulated MLs.
-The resulting devices feature long, narrow suspended regions suitable for spatially resolved optical measurements. \\ \\
+The resulting electrically tunable potential landscape with high spatial uniformity over large areas provides a promising platform for studies of long-range exciton transport and device applications in TMD monolayers.